dnanexus/dxWDL/doc/MissingCallArguments.md

 | trivial.add_b | trivial.add.b |

 If a variable named `add_b` already exists, a new name is required for `add.b`.
-Each workflow can go through multiple rewrite steps, each of these may encounter naming collisions.
-For a complex workflow, the end result could be so different from the original, that the writer will not be able to recognize it.
-Further, it could be difficult to puzzle out what the new variables were orignally.
+Each workflow can go through multiple rewrite steps, each of which may encounter naming collisions.
+For a complex workflow, the end result could be so different from the original, as to be unrecognizable.
+Because names are mangled, following what happens are runtime in the UI will be hard.